Learning Ukulele with Curt

 Chord a Day, January 1st - C

-Happy New Year - What better way than to start the new year off with learning a new ukulele chord every day of the year.
-The chord for January 1st is C. Originally start 2013, this is a great way to review and learn your chords.
+Happy New Year!
+What better way to start the new year off than by learning a new ukulele chord every day of the year?
+The chord for January 1st is C. Originally started in 2013, this is a great way to review and learn your chords.

 Chord a Day, January 3rd - G